mikerodonnell/jms_batch_publish_tool/README.md

 ##About

 A simple standalone JMS producer tool that can be used for connectivity/configuration verification, replaying traffic, or poor man's load testing.
-For message body, choose between a template with variables, or a generic test message.
+For the message body, create a template with variables, or choose a generic test message.
 Unit testing is powered by ActiveMQ's [embedded broker](http://activemq.apache.org/how-to-unit-test-jms-code.html).
 <br>
 <br>